MattSzymonski/Pill-Engine-Website/landing_page/README.md

 # Pill - Landing Page

-A bleeding-edge landing page for Pill project, a data-driven game engine written in Rust.
+A bleeding-edge landing page for Pill, a data-driven game engine written in Rust.

 ![Pill](./public/pill-icon.png)